 Patients who have skin lesions of the eyelid may be suffering from simple benign lumps or not infrequently suffer from skin cancers of the eyelid.
 These sun spots are often known as BCC’s or SCC’s.
-Removal can be undertaken by Dr Ghabrial as day surgery.
+Removal can be undertaken by A/Prof Ghabrial as day surgery.
 Reconstruction is undertaken on the day.
 To read more please click on the PDF file provided below.

 Facial (seventh nerve) palsy can occur in patient’s from a congenital or acquired reason.
 Most commonly Bells palsy causes difficulty with the muscles of the face.
 The upper facial upper muscles affect the eye through the actions of the eyelids.

 difficulty of closing the upper lid,

 Depending on your particular difficulty the issues can be addressed surgically as day surgery or with non-surgical options.

 A/Prof Ghabrial specialises in orbital disease.
 This includes fractures of the orbit where the patient may suffer double vision.
 Repair can be undertaken by delicate surgery, usually performed under general anesthesia.

 Orbital tumors are another area of interest of A/Prof Ghabrial’s.
 Extensive research has been performed and the best way to remove these tumors is usually approached through hidden crease incisions.
 Once the area has been addressed the lesion is usually sent for pathology and determined to be benign or malignant.
 The options are discussed with the patient at that stage.

 Ptosis is the medical term for drooping of the eyelid.
 It may affect one eye or both eyes.
 Ptosis can be due to a multitude of causes but is most likely simply due to laxity of the muscle complex of the upper eyelid; this occurs primarily with age.
 Some patient’s are born with ptosis and these patient’s are a different subset as they require different surgery usually while they are children.